 Before trying any new supplements, it’s important to ask a healthcare professional about potential medication interactions or safety concerns.

-We spend a lot of time talking about keeping our physical health in check, but brain health and function is important, too.
-A healthy brain allows us to learn and remember, communicate, solve problems, and make decisions.
+You may spend a lot of time thinking about keeping your physical health in check, but brain health and function are important too.
+A healthy brain allows you to learn, remember, communicate, solve problems, and make decisions.

 But what about supplements?

 Several herbs, such as gingko biloba, have been used for centuries to help improve mental alertness and thinking ability.
 However, there’s little to no research to definitively say that supplements have a direct effect on brain health.

 Still, if you’re feeling like your brain could use a little TLC and you’re interested in giving supplements a try, it’s important to do your research and consult a healthcare professional before trying any new products.